DariuszMeissner/React-Store-theme/README.md

 - Loading skeleton
 - React Router Dom
 - Swiper slider
-- styles: inline, by js object like in react native
 - Custom Hooks :
   - useSizeScreen: to detect size of screen
   - useRect: to get primary value of element from getBoundingClientRect()